Crushing the romance stigma once and for all

 There’s no plot; it’s all just about sex

 This is another one of those all-inclusive statements that should just be ignored.
 Are there some romance novels that are all about sex?
 Sure.
 And there are plenty of others that are intricately plotted (author Tarryn Fisher comes immediately to mind here) and meticulously researched.
-Beyond that, there’s even an entire subcategory of sweet and clean romances (even some Amish romances) that don’t contain any sex at all.
+Beyond that, there’s even an entire subcategory of sweet and wholesome romances (even some Amish romances) that don’t contain any sex at all.
 Lesson to be learned here: As a rule, “all” and “never” statements are crap.

 “Real” writers don’t write romance